keboola/orchestrator-cli/README.md

 ./box.phar build -v
 ```

-`orcestrator-client.phar` archive will be created, you can execute it `./orchestrator-client.phar`
+`orcestrator-cli.phar` archive will be created, you can execute it `./orchestrator-cli.phar`